How can we help you today?

 Reduces risk of loss and saves you money

 This makes it easier to track and make your payments on time.
-In turn, you avoid losing your domain and giving others the opportunity to hijack it.
+In turn, you avoid losing your domain and the risk of others hijacking it.

 What happens if you fail to renew your domain?

-5. The domain goes into deletion.
-It’s then released back into circulation, making it available to anyone, including you.
-At this point, it returns to its standard rate, but be aware, domain hijackers may also be waiting to snatch it up.
+5. The domain goes into deletion: It’s then released back into circulation, making it available to anyone, including you.
+At this stage, some buyers place a domain backorder to register it as soon as it becomes available.

 What if you have Domain Expiration Protection (DEP)?